 4. Darken and lighten: Apartments can be very dark because of the surrounding buildings.
 They can also get too much light if they’re high up.
 Drapes and special bulbs can help keep the lighting natural.

-5. Establish a routine: Vital for dogs who have to wait to go outside.
+5. Establish a routine: This is vital for dogs who have to wait to go outside.
 Feeding and walking times should be consistent.

 6. Find a good trainer: If you’re having behavioral issues such as barking, find a trainer in your area who specializes in that issue.

-8. Hire a dog walker: For the times when you can’t get your dog out and about for extra exercise, a trusted dog walker is a necessity.
+8. Hire a dog walker: For the times when you can’t get your dog out for extra exercise, a trusted dog walker is a necessity.

 9. Invest in a gate: If you have a studio or open floor plan, make sure you can put a gate up to keep your dog separated from others.
 Using the kitchen or bathroom often works.
 Also, make that space your dog’s haven with his bed and toys.

-It’s easy to find a dog that will live well in an apartment or small-house setting.
-Size isn’t everything -- a quiet, lower-energy, non-working dog is really what fits the bill.
+It’s easy to find a dog who will live well in an apartment or small-house setting.
+Size isn’t everything — quiet, lower-energy, non-working dogs are really what make the best apartment dogs.
 And if you already have a dog who needs to adapt to a small space, remember: If our dogs are with us and we’re happy, they’re happy, too.
 Rather than fretting over sharing a small space, look at it as a bonding experience.
 After all, tripping over each other is just a game of tag, if you look at it that way.

-Do you live in an apartment with a dog?
+Tell us: Do you live in an apartment with a dog?
 What do you think of our tips?
+Who else should be on the best apartment dogs list?
 Let us know in the comments!